 - Engage the doctor in a conversation – don’t argue.

-For more information on this topic, read my blog posts:
+For more information on this topic, read The Impact of Rudeness in Medicine.

 3. Doctors want compliant patients.